 Obviously for high income earners who expect to retire in a lower tax bracket, it makes more sense to contribute to an RRSP.
 For low income earners, or for young people with higher income potential later on in their careers, TFSA contributions make better sense.

-Another advantage in favour of RRSPs is its higher annual contribution limits – 18 percent of your income up to a maximum of $26,500 in 2018 – compared to just $5,500 for the TFSA.
+Another advantage in favour of RRSPs is its higher annual contribution limits – 18 percent of your income up to a maximum of $26,500 in 2018 – compared the TFSA contribution limit of just $5,500.

 One potential downside is that withdrawals from a large RRSP portfolio could trigger higher clawbacks from means-tested government benefits such as Old Age Security and the Guaranteed Income Supplement.
 TFSA withdrawals in retirement, on the other hand, don’t count as earned income and won’t affect your eligibility for OAS and GIS.